 As pet owners ourselves, we know how overwhelming concern and worry can be in an emergency situation such as an illness or an injury.
 When in doubt, it’s always a good idea to err on the side of caution.
 It’s much better to have a veterinarian check out what may end up being minor medical problem than to underestimate a major one.
 Call your family vet immediately if you suspect a health problem with your pet.

-- Don't panic.
-Remember, your pet's well-being depends on you being able to act in a quick but calm fashion.
+- Don’t panic.
+Remember, your pet’s well-being depends on you being able to act quickly but calmly.

-- Don't attempt any home remedies.
-Many times, home remedies, even well-intentioned ones, end up complicating or masking the original problem, or even causing new ones.
+- Don’t attempt any home remedies.
+Many times, home remedies, even well-intentioned ones, end up complicating the original problem or even causing a new one.

-- Call your veterinarian or emergency clinic immediately and discuss your pet's case with the staff on duty.
+- Call your veterinarian or emergency clinic immediately and discuss your pet’s condition with the staff.

 - Handle your pet with care.
 An animal in pain may bite.
 Muzzling with a piece of nylon or a strip of cloth may be necessary for your own safety.

 - Control any bleeding by applying direct pressure to the wound.

 - If you suspect a broken bone or a back injury, use a blanket over a piece of plywood or a child’s sled as a makeshift stretcher.

 - In the car, follow driving directions carefully and drive mindfully.
 You can’t help your pet if you get in an accident yourself!